 Like many young people, after finishing her studies, she felt under pressure to begin a career.
 She took a job with a media agency in Frankfurt.
 At first it was fun, but after five years she was struggling with the monotony and decided it was time to make a change.

-Initially Paula got some career coaching, as a result she moved to part-time and changed her role within the agency to become a creative planner.
+Initially Paula got some career coaching.
+As a result, she moved to part-time and changed her role within the agency to become a creative planner.
 Then she became a mother and took time away from work.
-When it was time to return, Paula took the big leap.
-Instead of going back to a job she was not that passionate about she set up on her own.
-She recalls: “I took inspiration from the Digital Media Women e.V. group I was a member of, I had met so many driven women that I wanted to give it a go.”
+When it was time to return, Paula took a big leap.
+Instead of going back to a job she was not that passionate about, she set up her own.
+She recalls: “I took inspiration from the Digital Media Women e.V. group I was a member of.
+I had met so many driven women that I wanted to give it a go.”

 Paula started Mocial Sedia/ Parking/ MR, a company offering 360 degree communications and marketing solutions to a wide array of clients.
 At first the prospect of starting her own business was daunting:

 “I was scared that it wouldn’t work, that I wouldn’t make enough money, especially for the first six months.
-Some nights I struggled to fall asleep because I thought, how and where could I find more clients, how do I keep my existing clients?
+Some nights I struggled to fall asleep because I woudl think: How and where could I find more clients?
+How do I keep my existing clients?
 Am I doing this right?”

 Then, through social media, Paula discovered Youth Business Germany’s (YBG) scholarship programme and decided to apply.
-They were holding a kick-off event designed to showcase the range of support the program has to offer.
-However due to the challenges of work and looking after her infant daughter, Paula was unable to attend.
+YBG is Youth Business International's member in Germany, in partnership with the Citi Foundation.
+They were holding a kick-off event designed to showcase the range of support the programme has to offer.
+However, due to the challenges of work and looking after her infant daughter, Paula was unable to attend.
 She recalls: “I wrote to YBG to ask whether my application would still be considered without attending the event.
 Dunja, YBG’s Mentor Manager, wrote the nicest email and said – of course, no problem, we do anything we can to help women with young children”.

 The support she got from YBG really helped her in that sense.
 They offer a variety of services to young entrepreneurs, including training seminars and workshops, one to one coaching and regular meetings with a business mentor.
 Paula said: “I really, really enjoyed meeting with other entrepreneurs, exchanging ideas and talking about our challenges and obstacles.
 I had some one on one coaching and that was really good for getting answers to my legal queries and questions about how best to work with clients.
 Before the coaching, I didn’t know who to ask.
 My parents are teachers and they have no idea about things like that.
 Everyone I know is working for the government or for a big company”.

 While getting a lot out of the training, Paula found mentoring gave her confidence and security.
 Knowing that there was someone she could call when she was having a problem was really valuable.
 Paula’s business has now been up and running for almost two years and she really appreciates the flexibility.
-Self-employment allows Paula to the freedom to have an excellent work/life balance: “I can decide what I do.
-I can say – I will work with this client or I won’t.
-I can say, this morning I will go to the office or I will go to a yoga class.
+Self-employment allows Paula the freedom to have an excellent work/life balance: “I can decide what I do.
+I can say; I will work with this client or I won’t or this morning I will go to the office or I will go to a yoga class.
 If my daughter gets sick I have the option of not working and just taking care of her.”